tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### Instructor Notes

-* Today is a heavy cryptography day, it is advisable to refresh on symmetric vs asymmetric (public key) cryptography, as well as digital signatures.
+* Today is a heavy cryptography day, it is advisable to refresh on symmetric vs. asymmetric (public key) cryptography, as well as digital signatures.

-* If students are having trouble connecting with the real world examples, they will likely have a better understanding when actually sending encrypted messages to each other.
+* If students are having trouble connecting with the real-world examples, they will likely have a better understanding when sending encrypted messages to each other.

 * Though these cryptographic algorithms and techniques are founded on mathematics, it is not required to understand the algorithms themselves to learn how they generally operate.